tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 ``commit`` / ``commit_hash``

 Once committed, it is not possible to remove, modify, or otherwise tamper with the contents of a commit in any way.
-It is a permenant record, which Hangar has no method to change once written to disk.
+It is a permanent record, which Hangar has no method to change once written to disk.

 In addition, as a ``commit_hash`` is not only calculated from the ``commit``\ ’s contents, but from the ``commit_hash`` of its parents (more on this to follow), knowing a single top-level ``commit_hash`` allows us to verify the integrity of the entire repository history.
-This fundumental behavior holds even in cases of disk-corruption or malicious use.
+This fundamental behavior holds even in cases of disk-corruption or malicious use.

 Working with Checkouts & Branches